stokesy56/Chef-MongoDB/README.md

-# Mongo Cookbook :man_cook: :fried_egg: :carrot: :avocado:
+# Mongo Cookbook :man_cook: :fried_egg: :carrot: :avocado: :grape:

 This is a cookbook for MongoDB